Helping Authors with Their Novel Synopsis

 Different ways of writing a synopsis

 Some writers find forming their synopsis a piece of cake, while others might really struggle.
-I recommend setting your manuscript aside for a few weeks before tackling writing a synopsis.
-This way you’re more likely to remember only the most important elements – which is exactly what should be the focus of your synopsis.
+I recommend authors set their manuscript aside for a few weeks before tackling writing a synopsis.
+This way they’re more likely to remember only the most important elements – which is exactly what the synopsis should focus on.

-There’s no universal way to write a synopsis, but if you’re struggling, you might want to try one or both of these methods:
+There’s no universal way to write a synopsis, but if your author-clients are struggling, you might want to suggest they try one or both of these methods:

 Write a detailed outline and remove all minor plot strands and characters.
 Rewrite what’s left so that it makes sense and the key events hang together logically.
 Keep cutting away less important bits until you’re left with something the right length for a synopsis.